 Environmentally Sustainable Design

-Our practice considers sustainability to be a key factor in the design process of each project and specifies materials to ensure the least amount of impact on our environment, afterall; we all have to live here.
-The practice conducts a material assessment which considers the whole of life environmental impact; considering contributing factors such as toxicity, durability and compatibility with proposed site.
-We are constantly looking to provide cutting edge sustainable design principles and to design sustainable technologies in every aspect of a project.
-There are three main categories of building design that can create energy efficiency and therefore generate power savings:
+Our practice considers environmentally sustainable design to be a key factor in the design process of each project.
+The practice specifies materials for the least amount of impact on our environment, afterall; we all have to live here.
+The practice conducts a material assessment which considers the whole of life environmental impact to environmentally sustainable design.
+Considering contributing factors such as toxicity, durability and compatibility with proposed site are all important.
+We are constantly looking to provide cutting edge environmentally sustainable design including green technologies in every aspect of a project.
+Three main categories of architectural design create energy efficiency and therefore generate power savings:

 Planning

-The most cost effective way to generate energy saving solutions is correct planning and orientating a building with the diurnal movement of the sun.
+A cost effective way to generate energy savings is correctly planning, orientating a building with the diurnal movement of the sun.

 Passive solar design solutions in an appropriately proportioned massing of a building and through coherent layout of spaces within the building envelope.
-For the southern hemisphere, north facing building elevations should be screened to regulate the natural light while excluding the radiant heat and western and eastern elevations should be limited in overall size and shaded to avoid building heat gain.
-Internal screening such as louvres or blinds can also improve of glazing elements with low R-Values if other alternatives such as low e glass cannot be employed.
-The design should consider cross ventilation as a natural mechanism of cooling habitable spaces prior to costly mechanical alternatives.
+Northern hemisphere architecture requires south facing elevations that are screened to regulate the natural light and to exclude radiant heat.
+Western and eastern building elevations should be shaded and smaller in scale to avoid morning and afternoon heat gain.
+In the southern hemisphere, north facing building elevations should be screened to regulate the natural light while excluding radiant heat.
+Western and eastern building elevations should be limited in overall size and shaded to avoid building heat gain.
+Internally, louvers or blinds can improve R-Values of glazing elements if low E glass is cost prohibitive.
+The design should consider cross ventilation as a natural cooling mechanism for habitable spaces prior to costly mechanical alternatives.

-These principles have been legislated through the adoption of National Construction Code in each Australian state.
+Each state legislates these principles through the adoption of National Construction Code and International Building Code.

 Lighting

-A building’s on-going running costs can be greatly reduced by the correct placement of fenestration in the building design and specifying energy efficient light fittings with lighting controls at switch points.
-If natural lighting is maximised by considered and coherent building orientation and shading devices – there is less need for occupants to consume artificial lighting during daylight hours.
+A building’s on-going running costs can be greatly reduced by the correct placement of fenestration in the building design.
+Architects should also specify energy efficient light fittings with lighting controls at switch points.
+Natural lighting should be maximized by considered and coherent building orientation and shading devices.
+Building occupants have less need to consume artificial lighting during daylight hours with thoughtful architecture.
 Motion detectors can also be specified to boost energy efficiency by switching lights off automatically.

 Services

 Every building element that is specified will have an impact on the overall energy efficiency of building.
-Obviously, hot water service delivered utilising a solar hot water unit or heat pump will have less energy consumption than an instantaneous gas unit.
-Air conditioning units that utilise an economy cycle mode of operation, whereby, outside air is used to satisfy internal zone cooling demand, when outside air temperatures are suitable, will reduce energy consumption of the air conditioning chiller.
-Equally, water wise fixtures and fittings (including reticulation) will also reduce reliance mains supply and therefore reduce a building’s monthly running cost.
+Hot water service delivered utilizing solar hot water/heat pump will have less energy consumption than an instantaneous gas unit.
+Air conditioning can utilize an economy cycle mode of operation, where outside air can satisfy internal zone cooling demand.
+When outside air temperatures are suitable, the energy consumption of the air conditioning chiller is reduced.
+Water wise fixtures and fittings will also reduce reliance mains supply and therefore reduce a building’s monthly running cost.

 Environmentally Sustainable Design Resources